adamsilver/fdpb/00-introduction.md

 ### 2. Checkout

 The One Thing Per Page design pattern is a cornerstone of creating well-designed forms.
 We'll look at why that is before applying it to a checkout flow.
-After that, we'll consider flow and order to then break down each step for a deep dive on several input types and how they affect the experience on mobile and desktop browsers.
+After that, we'll consider flow and order with a view to breaking down each step of the checkout flow.
+At which point we'll look at several input types and how they affect the user experience on mobile and desktop browsers.
+All the while, looking at ways to help both first-time and returning customers order quickly and simply.

 ### 3. Book A flight

 We'll dive into the world of progressively enhanced, custom form components using ARIA.
 We'll do this by exploring the best way to let users select destinations, pick dates, add passengers and choose seats.
-We'll analyse native form controls at length and even break away from convention (for good reasons).
+We'll analyse native form controls at length and look at breaking away from convention where it becomes necessary.

 ### 4. A Login Form